rockbruno/sourcekit-bazel-bsp/README.md

 - Download and install [the official Swift extension](https://marketplace.visualstudio.com/items?itemName=swiftlang.swift-vscode) for Cursor / VSCode.
 - On Cursor / VSCode, open a workspace containing the repository in question.
 - On the settings page for the Swift extension, enable `SourceKit-LSP: Background Indexing` at the **workspace level**.
 It **has** to be workspace settings; this specific setting is not supported at the folder level.
+- **(Optional)** Configure your workspace to use a custom `sourcekit-lsp` binary by placing the provided binary from the release archive on a place of your choice, running `Cmd + P` on the IDE, typing `> Preferences: Open Workspace Settings (JSON)`, and adding the following entry to the JSON file:
+  - `"swift.sourcekit-lsp.serverPath": "(absolute path to the sourcekit-lsp binary to use)`
+  - This is not strictly necessary.
+However, as we currently make use of LSP features that are not yet shipped to Xcode, you may face performance and other usability issues when using the version that is shipped with Xcode.
+Consider using the version provided alongside sourcekit-bazel-bsp (or compiling your own) for the best experience.

 The next step is to integrate sourcekit-bazel-bsp with your project.
 There are currently two ways you can do it: